 Tail & legs: mini rubber legs, any color

 Wrap thread at base of bead to snug in, then wrap thread back to hook bend.
 Tie in rubber leg material to form paired tail.
 Next, tie in small gold wire so length of wire to wrap forward is just forward of paired tail.
 Secure a length of tinsel near tail and spiral with overlapping turns up to just behind bead.
 This is when it is nice to have a rotary vice.
 Next, counter wrap the gold wire up to the bead.
 Coat abdomen with UV epoxy and cure with UV light.
 Now tie in a small piece of tinsel to form the wing cover.
 Wrap peacock herl to form a thorax 1-5 to 2 times size of bead head, then pull over remaining tinsel to form a wing cover.
-Place a length of rubber leg material to form a set of legs on the far side of nymph and a similar length on the near side and secure with no more than three wraps of thread between the thorax and bead.
+Place a length of rubber leg material to form a set of legs on the far side of nymph and a similar length on the near side and secure with no more than three wraps of thread between the legs.
 Tie 4 to 5 half hitches with a half hitch tool just behind the bead.
-Trim tails and legs, then coat tinsel on abdomen with clear hard as nails.
+Trim tails and legs, then coat tinsel on abdomen with clear hard as nails finger nail polish.